 - Irritability and short temper

-- Feeling very sleepy, perpetually tired, or falling asleep at inappropriate times such as while reading or watching TV
+- Feeling very sleepy, perpetually tired, or falling asleep at inappropriate times (during meetings, while reading or watching TV)

 - Use of medication or alcohol to fall asleep